docker/get-involved/content/en/docs/Contribution guidelines/_index.md

 ---
-title: "Contribution Guidelines"
+title: "Contribute Code & Content"
-linkTitle: "Contribution Guidelines"
+linkTitle: "Contribute Code & Conduct"
 weight: 10
 description: >
-  A Guide to contribute for this community site
+  A Guide to contribute code and content for official Docker and Community Site
 ---